ophub/amlogic-s9xxx-armbian/documents/README.md

 [  284.500871] Buffer I/O error on dev mmcblk2, logical block 0, lost async page write
 ```

-In such a situation, you can adjust the working mode speed and frequency of the dtb being used to stabilize the read and write support for storage.
-When using sdr mode, the frequency is twice the speed.
-When using ddr mode, the frequency equals the speed.
+In such cases, adjust the working mode speed and frequency of the dtb to stabilize storage read/write support.
+In SDR mode, the frequency is twice the speed; in DDR mode, the frequency equals the speed.
 For example:

 ```shell
 sd-uhs-sdr12